d3b4g/leonids/_posts/callme.md

 ![source-01](/img/Screenshot_2020-05-20_11-37-48.png	){: .align-left}

-callme_one / callme_two / callme_three is called in usefulFunction.
+Three functions are being called with three arguments.
++ callme_one
++ callme_two
++ callme_three

 Unlike x86, x64 needs to store the argument in a register.First argument: rdi, second argument: rsi, third argument: rdx.

 The usefulFunction function uses the mov instruction to store the argument in a register.
 However, the flags are not output because the arguments are (4, 5, 6).